ICC4103-202210-WebTech/lab13-sol/README.md

 Common in Bootstrap layouts is the use of [navigation bars](https://getbootstrap.com/docs/5.1/components/navbar/).
 You may add a navigation bar at the top of the layout, to contain common functions, such as site search, and links to sign in, sign up, and sign out operations.

-After adding a container to a layout, Rail's view templates can be customized to include Bootstrap styles.
+After adding a container to a layout, Action View templates can be customized to include Bootstrap styles.
 For instance, hyperlinks and buttons can be styled according to [button styles](https://getbootstrap.com/docs/5.1/components/buttons/).
 Also, Bootstrap styles can (and should) be [applied to forms](https://getbootstrap.com/docs/5.1/forms/overview/).

 ## How to add Bootstrap to a Rails Project

 Bootstrap requires a Javascript library called [jQuery](https://jquery.com/), and another Javascript module called [popperjs](https://popper.js.org/) that provides tooltip and popover features.
 There are several ways in which Javascript libraries are installed in Rails applications as of version 7.
 In the starter code of this lab assignment, we are using Rails' 7 standard way of including Javascript dependencies, which is based on [import maps](https://www.digitalocean.com/community/tutorials/how-to-dynamically-import-javascript-with-import-maps), a feature where we can load Javascript modules dynamically at runtime.
 Import maps is a feature supported natively by Chrome and Firefox, and can run in other browsers by means of adapter code (a so-called [shim](https://en.wikipedia.org/wiki/Shim_(computing)#:~:text=In%20computer%20programming%2C%20a%20shim,API%20in%20an%20older%20environment.)).

-The starter code of this assignment includes Bootstrap, and we have done so by following the instructions in [this tutorial](https://jasonfleetwoodboldt.com/courses/stepping-up-rails/rails-7-bootstrap/).
+The starter code of this assignment includes Bootstrap, and we have done so by following the instructions in "Option #1" of [this tutorial](https://jasonfleetwoodboldt.com/courses/stepping-up-rails/rails-7-bootstrap/) (find the "Today’s Goal" heading and read on).

 ## Fancy paging of tables